confluentinc/gcp-qwiklabs-sql-automation/README.md

 ## Requirements

-Participants must have successfully completed Tasks 1-5 of the workshop to run this application.
+Participants must have successfully completed Tasks 1-5 of the lab to run this application.

 For this task, access to the Confluent Schema Registry is required.
 Please create a Schema Registry API Key and Secret before proceeding.